pdiegmann/copilot-study/crawler/docs/storage.md

 # Data Storage

-Crawlz stores all crawled and anonymized data in a structured, append-only format optimized for scientific analysis and privacy.
+"Crawler" stores all crawled and anonymized data in a structured, append-only format optimized for scientific analysis and privacy.

 ## Storage Structure